Home

 Black Lauxaniid Fly

-During mid summer time, we found this Black Lauxaniid Fly resting on the board leaves plants a few times in our backyard in Eight Mile Plains, Brisbane.
+On mid summer 2007 we found this Black Lauxaniid Fly resting on the board leaves plants a few times in our backyard in Eight Mile Plains, Brisbane.
 Please check this page for more images and information.

 Long-antenna Lauxaniid Fly